Who Are We?

 Because

 God, by His grace, has redeemed a people for Himself through the life, death and resurrection of Jesus Christ.
+Jesus Christ is supremely worthy of all glory, worship and the delight of all people.
+God has promised that through His people, cities, nations and the world will be blessed.

 Therefore